magnumjs/mag.js/README.md

 )
 ```

-Attaches to Live Node with return Function to render:
+*Attach to Live Node with return Function to render:**
 ```js
 const App = Mag(
     document.body,